 Hard Surface Cover FR

-Hard Surface Cover FR is a fire-retardant, anti-slip embossed polyolefin film certified for NFPA 701 Test 1, GSA standard 191 methods 5903 fire test and other government standards for fire safety.
+Hard Surface Cover FR is a fire-retardant, anti-slip embossed polyolefin film certified for NFPA 701 Test 1, GSA standard 191 methods, 5903 fire test and other government standards for fire safety.
 This reusable film provides medium- to heavy-duty protection on construction sites and is suitable for both short and long-term protection of floors, decks, courts, corridors and more.

 Self-Adhesive Carpet Cover (available in fire-retardant)